lauravoineag/Android-Terminology/README.md

 # App Terms

    ## Constructor
+   A special member function that creates instances of the class throughout the program in which it's defined.
    Constructors that are automatically executed every time you create an object.
 The purpose of a constructor is to construct an object and assign values to the object's members and does not return any values.

    ## INIT